Noah-Huppert/kube-namespace/README.md

 Kube Namespace makes it easier to run multiple `kubectl` commands in the same namespace.

-Without Kube Namespace the `--namespace` argument would have to every `kubectl` command:
+Without Kube Namespace the `--namespace` argument would have to be given every `kubectl` command:

 ```
 kubectl --namespace product-foo-api get all